How to Hire a Nanny: What to Know and How a Nanny Agency Can Help

 The contract you will draft with your nanny is simply your employment offer and all details written out and signed by all parties.
 Your particular household structure will determine the details of your nanny contract, and should include the following:

 - Salary, pay period, how they will be paid and how to report hours

 Like any agreement, having the details in writing will ensure there will be no confusion or problems in the future.

 The Benefits of Working With a Nanny Agency

-Because every family’s needs are different, our commitment as your nanny agency is to provide expert service that saves you time, ensures all details are in order and matches a nanny that compliments your home and unique needs.
-We believe that if both sides of the placement - family and nanny - are beyond satisfied in their placement, the relationship will be happier, more successful and longer-lasting.
+Because every family’s needs are different, our commitment as your nanny agency is to provide expert service that saves you time, ensures all details are in order, and matches a nanny that compliments your home and unique needs.
+We believe that if both sides of the placement - family and nanny - are beyond satisfied, the relationship will be happier, more successful and longer-lasting.